 You can specify many of the settings used for normalizing measurements.
 These are the parameters the system uses when a length normalization is performed during a normalization.
 It measures the length of the "through" cable and stores it for later use.

 Figure 3-3.
-Normalization Settings Window
+Normalization Settings window

-Set HP Defaults
+Set Defaults

-Selects the system's default values.
+Selects the default values of the system.